Owl and Weasel: Content

 The first few issues covered mostly traditional games, wargaming and postal games.
 It attempted to create a games club and provide an alternative source for game news with a scope set as wide as possible.
 Later issues provided coverage of fantasy and role-playing games in general.

 In the beginning, the promotion of Games Workshop's hand-crafted games boards was supplemented by reselling used wargames and small press games.
 Marketing of fantasy and science fiction games was expanded by an exclusive deal with TSR in mid-1975.
 After Livingstone and Jackson returned from Gen Con IX in August 1976, the marketing expanded even further.
-At Gen Con, they had signed up additional exclusive European distribution rights – in part due to the apparent absence of any other European companies from that convention – for many American publishers that were still at an early stage of their development.
+At Gen Con, they signed up additional exclusive European distribution rights for many American publishers that were still at an early stage of their development, in part due to the apparent absence of any other European companies from that convention.
 Traditional boardgames such as Monopoly and Scrabble, whilst continuing to be covered even after the expansion, were never sold through the magazine.

-Although D&D, as the first modern-day commercial role-playing game, had been introduced to Britain no later than Autumn 1974, such playing groups and societies as existed within the country were still on a local basis by 1975 or early 1976, sometimes co-existing with traditional wargaming societies.
-The aforementioned exclusive deal with TSR thus gave Games Workshop increased impetus to promote their flagship product through the creation of a nationwide D&D society, which they carried out through the pages of Owl and Weasel.
-The society was first proposed in issue #9, but it did not commence until issue #12.
+Although D&D, as the first modern-day commercial role-playing game, had been introduced to Britain no later than Autumn 1974, such playing groups and societies as existed within Britain were still on a local basis by 1975 or early 1976, sometimes co-existing with traditional wargaming societies.
+The aforementioned exclusive deal with TSR gave Games Workshop increased impetus to promote their flagship product through the creation of a nationwide D&D society, which they carried out through the pages of Owl and Weasel.

+The society was first proposed in issue #9, and was operating by issue #12.
 This further increased the role-playing content of the publication, which had previously included variant rules and short essays on rules and gameplay.
-Although D&D society members provided tournaments for conventions such as Games Day, this arrangement was not as formal as TSR's RPGA would later be.
+Although D&D society members provided tournaments for conventions such as Games Day, this arrangement was not as formal as TSR's RPGA was later.

-In addition to promoting early postal D&D gaming, Owl and Weasel also facilitated other postal fantasy games co-ordinated by veteran Diplomacy aficionado Don Turnbull, later of TSR (UK).
+In addition to promoting early postal D&D gaming, Owl and Weasel facilitated other postal fantasy games co-ordinated by veteran Diplomacy aficionado Don Turnbull, later of TSR (UK).
 Turnbull had recently been the inaugural inductee to the Origins Hall of Fame for his work on postal gaming, having started the first British postal diplomacy magazine in 1969.
-Further articles on game mechanics by Turnbull were accompanied by contributions from other well-known hobbyists such as Hartley Patterson and Lew Pulsipher as well as introducing new contributors whose works continued to be printed in Games Workshop's subsequent publication, White Dwarf.
+Further articles on game mechanics by Turnbull were accompanied by contributions from other well-known hobbyists such as Hartley Patterson and Lew Pulsipher, as well as introducing new contributors whose works continued to be printed in Games Workshop's subsequent publication, White Dwarf.

 Editors

 Editorial responsibilities were shared between Steve Jackson and Ian Livingstone on an issue-by-issue basis.
-Although the first couple of issues were edited by Jackson, later issues were usually edited by Livingstone.
-This trend continued through until he became the lead editor for the first 74 issues of White Dwarf.
+The first couple of issues were edited by Jackson.
+Later issues were usually edited by Livingstone.
+This trend continued until Livingstone became the lead editor for the first 74 issues of White Dwarf.